Join my community and receive my free ebook! Subscribe now >>

 Fiber keeps the digestive system in good working order — but it does plenty more.
 It has a powerful effect on health and longevity?
 It turns out there are many ways that fiber works its magic.

-In this movie ‘Cold Pursuit one of the actors demand what his son should eat, and said keep things simple in the gut’ which at the time I found funny but now realize how important and impactful that statement is.
+I remember this movie ‘Cold Pursuit, where one of the actors was telling his ex-wife what his son should be eating and demands that his son keep things simple in the gut’.
+At the time I found funny but now realize how important and impactful that statement truly is.

 Are you doing enough to support your gut health and treat your high blood pressure at the same time?
 When you’re experiencing diarrhea or other ailments it is usually your gut telling you something is off.